hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ![character vector](../img/vector1.png)

-**All values in a vector must be of the same data type.** If you try to create a vector with more than a single data type, R will try to coerce it into a single data type.
+**Note that all values in a vector must be of the same data type.** If you try to create a vector with more than a single data type, R will try to coerce it into a single data type.

 ![mixed img](../img/vector4.png)